sgrif/warmup-exercises/luhn/README.md

 The Luhn formula is a simple checksum formula used to validate a variety of identification numbers, such as credit card numbers and Canadian Social Insurance Numbers.

-The formula verifies a number against its included check digit, which is usually appended to a partial account number to generate the full account number.
-This account number must pass the following test:
+The formula verifies a number against its included check digit, which is usually appended to a partial number to generate the full number.
+This number must pass the following test:

 Counting from rightmost digit (which is the check digit) and moving left, double the value of every second digit.